 Can we tease out the relative influences of predation, temperature, fishing, and intraspecific dynamics on the changes in stock size and distribution?

 What are the relationships between snow crab recruitment, cod biomass, and the cold pool?

+“Multiple stressors and multiple contingency”: is the contraction of the adult crab stock in the 1990s best explained by a combination of cold pool and cod predation?
+If so, even with a reduction in the cod stock (a reduction of a threat), does the environment keep crab confined to the northwest?

 What are the key drivers of population dynamics for these linked, exploited species?